 At this point, the risk of a life-threatening infection is much higher.

 Bedsores can be treated quickly and have adequate time to heal, but only when they are caught in the early stages.
 Once they can progress, the treatments are more extensive.

 Any time a patient does not receive proper care for their developing bedsores, it could be an issue of negligence.
 If it is decided that the nursing home staff acted negligently, and the patient has not received adequate care, then the nursing home could be held accountable for their actions.

-If you have a loved one that is the victim of nursing home neglect, hold the appropriate parties responsible by contacting an advocate from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP.
+If you have a loved one that is the victim of nursing home neglect, hold the appropriate parties responsible by contacting an advocate from Koonz McKenney Johnson & DePaolis LLP.